 Once the white paint is dry, you are ready to design your bowls!

 You can design your bowl any way you choose!
 For the rainbow bowl, I poured different colors of paint along the top and let it drip into the bowl.
 I then poured more paint into the bottom of the bowl and let it dry.

 I love the bowls that we ended up with.
 My kids experimented by adding sparkles to the paint and even sequins.
 Everyone was proud of their paper mache bowls – or hats as my daughter decided she had actually made.
 This activity is very messy, but so worth it!

-We had some fun creating some new paper mache items.
-We used lots of paper towel to create layers and texture.
-We even made a pig out of paper mache.
+For our paper mache pig, we used lots of paper towel to create layers and texture.
 We used a balloon for the body and paper rolls for the legs and nose.
-I think the pig is my new favorite.
+I think the pig is my new favorite!

-Once everything was dry, I added a layer of gloss which gave our creations a final almost professional look!
+Another finishing detail that we have started adding to our paper mache sculptures is a layer of gloss which gives our creations a final, almost professional look!
 I am so happy with how well all of our paper mache art turned out.

 More Activity Ideas for Kids

 There are so many inexpensive activities that you can do with kids at home.
 Visit a few of our most popular, and favorite below.